parkerokonek/enteral-feeding/README.md

-# enteral-feeding
+# A Volume-based Enteral Feeding Calculator
-## Build Instructions
+## Installation
 !!!Note: This app only works on Windows machines!!!

-In the GitHub repo go to the releases folder and download current.zip
+1. In the GitHub repo go to the releases folder and download current.zip

-Unzip/extract the contents of current.zip
+1. Unzip/extract the contents of current.zip

-Run setup
+1. Run setup

-If the app is blocked go to: More Info > Run Anyway
+1. If the app is blocked go to: More Info > Run Anyway

-If you do not have .NET framework it will ask to install it.
+1. If you do not have .NET framework it will ask to install it.
 Click Accept.

-Allow any additional prompts.
+1. Allow any additional prompts.

-This may take a few minutes to complete.
+1. This may take a few minutes to complete.

-Click Install.
+1. Click Install.

 Again, if the app is blocked go to: More Info > Run Anyway